 The proposal would have removed language stating Monroe County “shall coordinate with FDOT on these portions of U.S. 1 that are shown as two lanes on the future traffic circulation map to maintain them as two lanes for the planning horizon.”

-The proposal strictly surrounded unincorporated areas of Monroe County.
-Talks surrounding potentially more traffic lanes date back to November 2024, when commissioners directed staff to draft a proposed amendment to allow for up to four lanes of traffic on any new bridges FDOT constructs in unincorporated Monroe County.
+The proposal strictly involved unincorporated areas of Monroe County.
+Talks surrounding more traffic lanes date back to November 2024, when commissioners directed staff to draft a proposed amendment to allow for up to four lanes of traffic on any new bridges FDOT constructs in unincorporated Monroe County.

 In addition, commissioners directed staff to meet with FDOT to determine if adding more lanes of traffic to the non-bridge segments of U.S. 1 in unincorporated areas would improve the day-to-day traffic congestion.

 Emily Schemper, growth management director, said FDOT was initially seeking to replace the Seven Mile and Long Key bridges.
-With it came a study of potentially more lanes.
+With the planning came a study of potentially more lanes.

 FDOT, however, is no longer pursuing new bridge construction.
-Instead, they’re seeking to conduct only rehabilitation projects.
+Instead, it is seeking to conduct only rehabilitation projects.

-Schemper said county and FDOT officials met in January to discuss if potentially adding lanes in unincorporated Monroe County would help traffic flow.
-FDOT replied that language within the county comprehensive plan would have to be removed, thus giving full authority to the state without the county having a final say.
+Schemper said county and FDOT officials met in January to discuss whether adding lanes in unincorporated Monroe County would help traffic flow.
+FDOT replied that language within the county comprehensive plan would have to be removed, giving full authority to the state without the county having a final say.

-The county’s Planning Commission recommended commissioners deny the proposed amendment due to its inconsistency with the principles for guiding development in Monroe County.
-The proposal, which dealt solely with unincorporated areas, still caught the attention of Islamorada village officials, of whom several were in attendance at the meeting.
+The county’s planning commission recommended commissioners deny the proposed amendment due to its inconsistency with the principles for guiding development in Monroe County.
+The proposal, which dealt solely with unincorporated areas, still caught the attention of Islamorada officials, several of whom attended the meeting.

 “The four-laning of Islamorada would just be devastating to our businesses and our way of life,” he said.